The common view of human trafficking is that it consists of women and girls being forced into sex work.

 This federal service grants temporary immigration status for survivors of human trafficking, but such applications are usually denied.
 One reason is that immigration officers grant or reject these applications at their own discretion.

-The Collaborative Network believes that the imbalance between migrant workers and employers must be addressed.
+The imbalance of power between migrant workers and employers must be addressed.

-We and other organizations and advocates are calling on the Government of Canada to:
+We and other organizations and advocates call on the Government of Canada to:

 Adopt Open Permits